-Hospital to Host Summer Health Careers Exploration Camp
+Hospital to host summer health careers exploration camp

-Franklin Memorial Hospital will once again host a Summer Scrub Club Camp taking place June 24–27 from 9 a.m.–3 p.m. at Franklin Memorial Hospital (FMH).
-The camp is designed to introduce participants to a wide variety of careers available in health care and is open to all students who will be entering grades 8-12.
+FARMINGTON — Franklin Memorial Hospital will once again host a Summer Scrub Club Camp June 24 through 27, from 9 a.m. to 3 p.m. at the hospital.
+The camp – designed to introduce participants to a wide variety of careers in health care – is open to all students who will be entering grades eight through 12.

 Campers will have the opportunity to participate in unique hands-on activities and demonstrations such as casting, suturing, first aid, and emergency response to a mock accident.
 All campers will receive certification in American Heart Association Heartsaver CPR and First Aid.

-The cost for the camp is $50 and includes lunch each day.
-For more information or to register, contact the Education Department at 779-2381 or email [email protected] or [email protected].
+The $50 cost includes lunch each day.
+For information or to register, call the hospital’s education department at 779-2381, or email [email protected] or [email protected]

-This program is primarily sponsored by the Franklin Memorial Hospital Area Health Education Center (AHEC), a member of the Maine AHEC Network, which is supported by a grant from the Health Resources and Services Administration.
+The program is primarily sponsored by the Franklin Memorial Hospital Area Health Education Center (AHEC), a member of the Maine AHEC Network, which is supported by a grant from the Health Resources and Services administration.

 -